Karzam/Blog/content/posts/some-useful-javascript-tricks.md

 Javascript is parsing values from left to right, and assign the first value that is not falsy.

-*Note: using a short-circuit evaluation can be dangerous if the first value is 0 or an empty string '', as they are considered as falsy values.*
+*Note: using a short-circuit evaluation can be dangerous if the first value is 0 or an empty string, as they are considered as falsy values.*

 Considering this, it's a not a good idea to use it on function parameters...
 Better use the default parameter value: